ameera3/KNN_with_KD_Tree/README.md

 frequent label of its k nearest neighbors in the training data.
 A KD Tree is used to make searching for the k nearest neighbors more efficient.

+This is the Python partial solution to this CSE 100 [assignment](https://sites.google.com/eng.ucsd.edu/cao100/programming-assignments/pa1-bst-and-kd-tree-in-c/part-2-kd-tree-in-c).
+I coded this in C++ too, but the C++ repo remains private for academic integrity reasons.

 ## Usage
 The KNNClassifier.py program takes in 4 command line arguments and outputs a file called "result.txt".
 The first command line argument is the choice of k in KNN (number of nearest neighbors).
 The second is the name of the training